Commonly Used Brand Name(s)Atripla

 - Kidney disease, moderate or severe or

 - Liver disease, moderate or severe—Use is not recommended in patients with these conditions.

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
+Your doctor will want to check your or your child's progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood tests may be needed to check for any unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 You should not become pregnant while you are taking this medicine and for 12 weeks after stopping it.
 Some birth control pills may not work as well while you are using this medicine.
 Use birth control pills together with another form of birth control, such as condoms, a diaphragm, or contraceptive foam or jelly.
 If you think you have become pregnant while using the medicine, tell your doctor right away.